cozis/WL/README.md

 +{'name': 'Francesco', 'greeting': 'sup'}
 ```

 Evaluating expressions in the global scope will automatically write them to output.
 One thing you may not expect is that when arrays are printed out, their contents are just concatenated and printed out.
 This is useful for doing lazy string manipulation.
-Map on the other hand, are not considered as printable objects and will only output `<map>`.
+Maps on the other hand, are not considered as printable objects and will only output `<map>`.

 Your usual arithmetic expressions in infix notation are supported: